OIII arc in Gemini

 Luminance measurement regions

-The monochrome images show the three emission lines separately.
+The monochrome images show the OIII arc separately in the light of the three emission lines.
 Stars are partially subtracted.
 The color image marks the regions for which intensity measurements were performed (see below).

 The following table contains the results of intensity measurements for the regions marked in the upper image.
 The average intensity in Rayleighs is given in each case.
 The region labeled bg was used as a background reference.